Albinaria species in Crete

 In the past four species of the group have been examined: A. virginea, A. sphakiota (A. J. Wagner 1924: 10, 13); A. sublamellosa (A. J. Wagner 1925: 59, fig. 113), and A. mitylena = A. byzantina (Fuchs & Käufel 1934: 78, fig. 7).
 The description of A. virginea of Wagner is in contrast to my results (see below), because it is said to have a penial caecum and a biramous penial retractor.
 Perhaps, another species is concerned.
 A. sublamellosa is classified by Wagner with Delima (as type species of a subgenus Priodelima), because the penial caecum is absent.

-My examination of eight species of the cretensis group (14 samples) and three species of the candida group (five samples) from the same region (A. candida, A. amalthea, A. xanthostoma) has revealed considerable differences mainly in the male copulatory organs, which are useful for species delimitation.
-For comparison also some species from eastern Crete have been examined (A. corrugata, A. teres, A. praeclara).
+My examination of nine species of the cretensis group and four species of the candida group from 28 localities of western Crete (1-3 specimens per sample) has revealed considerable differences mainly in the male copulatory organs, which are useful for species delimitation.
+For comparison also some species from eastern Crete have been examined (see above).

 The differences between the species, which have been assembled by Welter-Schultes (2010) within the megaspecies A. “cretensis”, are of special interest.
 A. byzantina, A. troglodytes and A. virginea have a short penis (Fig. 8b-c), in A. cretensis it is of normal length (Fig. 8a).
-A. byzantina has a short vagina (dpb/v 1.6) and a reduced penial caecum (which forms a small loop); the epiphallus is long.
-In A. troglodytes and A. virginea , in which instead of a penial caecum a penial papilla is present; the epiphallus is of normal length or long.
+A. byzantina has a reduced penial caecum (which forms a small loop); the epiphallus is very long (nearly double normal length).
+In A. troglodytes and A. virginea instead of a penial caecum a penial papilla is present; the epiphallus is long.
 A. cretensis has a fully developed penial caecum and an epiphallus of normal length.
 All four species have an undivided penial retractor (in A. cretensis penial branch reduced).
 Thus, A. “cretensis” includes species which are rather different; it is certainly no monophyletic unit.

 The other species have the following characters: